n4zz/Conky-wlr/README.md

 ## Love Conky and want it to run natively on Wayland?
 You're in the right place!

-I'm not a professional developer or programmer — my experience is limited to Bash, Python, and small personal projects.
+I'm not a professional developer or programmer — my experience is limited a small personal projects to Bash, Python, HTML & CSS.
 Still, I decided to start this project because I believe there's a need for Conky to work properly under Wayland.

 I understand this will be a long-term effort, and not everything may succeed.
 This project is **experimental** and open to everyone — anyone is welcome to join, help, test, or contribute ideas.

----

-> **Wayland-native Conky** – bringing Conky-style system monitoring to Wayland compositors
-> (Plasma, Sway, Hyprland, etc.)

 ---